brightspot/redirect-importer/README.md

 ## Versioning

 The version numbers for this extension will strictly follow [Semantic Versioning](https://semver.org/).
-The latest release can be found here. <----Max, please add repo link
+The latest release can be found [here](https://github.com/brightspot/redirect-importer/tags).

 ## Contributing